STIXProject/stixproject.github.io/documentation/idioms/identity/index.md

 * To specify the identity of the source of STIX content (via [InformationSourceType](/data-model/{{site.current_version}}/stixCommon/InformationSourceType))
 * To describe identifying characteristics or specific identities of victims of an incident (via [IncidentType](/data-model/{{site.current_version}}/incident/IncidentType))
-* To describe identifying characteristics of those targeted by a specific adversary (via [TTPType](/data-model/{{site.current_version}}/ttp/TTPType) [VictimTargetingType](/data-model/{{site.current_version}}/ttp/VictimTargetingType))
+* To describe identifying characteristics of those targeted by a threat (via [TTPType](/data-model/{{site.current_version}}/ttp/TTPType) [VictimTargetingType](/data-model/{{site.current_version}}/ttp/VictimTargetingType))
 * To describe identifying characteristics or specific identities of threat actors (via [ThreatActorType](/data-model/{{site.current_version}}/ta/ThreatActorType))

 Across all of these usages you'll notice that there are two primary types of identities: those that describe specific identities (usually names), and those that simply give identifying characteristics (nationality, language, etc.).

 STIX identity is an [xsi:type extension point](/documentation/concepts/xsi-type).
-The base [IdentityType](/data-model/{{site.current_version}}/stixCommon/IdentityType) can be used to express simple names and the default extension [CIQ Identity Type](/data-model/{{site.current_version}}/stixCiq/STIXCiqIdentity3.0InstanceType) allows you to specify extensive information via the use of OASIS CIQ.
+The base [IdentityType](/data-model/{{site.current_version}}/stixCommon/IdentityType) can be used to express simple names and the default extension [CIQ Identity Type](/data-model/{{site.current_version}}/stix-ciqidentity/CIQIdentity3.0InstanceType) allows you to specify extensive information via the use of [OASIS CIQ](https://www.oasis-open.org/committees/ciq/).

 ## Which should I support?

-When representing identity information the first decision to make is whether to support the base [IdentityType](/data-model/{{site.current_version}}/stixCommon/IdentityType) or the more flexible (but also more complex) [CIQ Identity Type](/data-model/{{site.current_version}}/stixCiq/STIXCiqIdentity3.0InstanceType).
+When representing identity information the first decision to make is whether to support the base [IdentityType](/data-model/{{site.current_version}}/stixCommon/IdentityType) or the more flexible (but also more complex) [CIQ Identity Type](/data-model/{{site.current_version}}/stix-ciqidentity/CIQIdentity3.0InstanceType).

 ### As a producer

 The following guidelines will help:

 1. First, determine if you're complying with a profile that makes the decision for you.
 Some profiles will only allow the basic type while others will allow both or only the richer CIQ type.
-2. If the profile doesn't help decide, consider whether your data will now and forever only consist of a name.
+2. If the profile doesn't help decide, consider whether your data will now and forever only consist of an unstructured name (like "ACME, Inc.").
 If so, use just the Name field in IdentityType.
 This case is most common when identifying the source of information of STIX constructs: often you'll just want to specify your organization's name as the source.
-3. If you have name information but also other data (address, nationality, etc.) that you want to express then you should use BOTH the name field in IdentityType as well as the CIQ fields.
+3. If you have name information but also other data (address, nationality, etc.) that you want to express or you want to break name information up into subfields (e.g. first name, last name) then you should use BOTH the name field in IdentityType as well as the CIQ fields.
 This may mean duplicating some information, but it will allow less full-featured consumers to see the name while those that understand the CIQ extension can use that.
 4. If you don't have name information and only have other identifying data, then the only option is to characterize it using CIQ.

 ### As a consumer